 - What activities will you participate in this year?

-Happy new school year to kids, teacher, and parents everywhere!
+Happy new school year to kids, teachers, and parents everywhere!

 Until next time, write on…

 If you enjoyed these Back to School Writing Prompts for Students,

 please share them on Facebook, Twitter, and/or Pinterest.